 Although students registered at Regis normally take all their courses for credit, a limited number of students may audit a course with the permission of the instructor and subject to space; auditors are not admitted to full, limited-enrolment courses.

 The fee for auditing a course is listed on the annual schedule of fees.
 Auditing fee may be waived for students carrying a full-course load.
-Any Regis student wishing to audit a course must complete the relevant application for auditing Basic Level Courses Form or the TST Advanced program fillable Audit Form, and obtain the signature of the instructor teaching the course.
+Any Regis student wishing to audit a course must complete the correct form (BD Students, AD students), and obtain the signature of the instructor teaching the course.

 Audited courses are not registered on ROSI, and do not appear on a basic program student’s official transcript.
 An audited course may never be converted to a credit course at a later date.
 A course taken for audit should not be taken again for credit.